TetraJet-v2: Accurate NVFP4 Training for Large Language Models with Oscillation Suppression and Outlier Control: Experiments

 \paragraph{NVFP4 Algorithm Settings}

-Following prior work on low-precision training~\cite{chen2025oscillationreducedmxfp4trainingvision,xi2023training}, we focus on evaluating the quantization algorithm for the forward and backward process on the \emph{linear} layers.
-We quantized activation, weight, and gradients to achieve \emph{Fully Quantized Training} (FQT).
-We quantize \emph{all} linear layers in all Transformer~\cite{vaswani2017attention} blocks for each quantized training method for a fair comparison.
+Following prior work~\cite{xi2023training}, we focus on evaluating the quantization algorithm for the \emph{linear} layers, and quantize activation, weight, and gradients to achieve \emph{Fully Quantized Training} (FQT).
+For a fair comparison, we enforce a strict fully 4-bit setting where \emph{all} linear layers in Transformer~\cite{vaswani2017attention} blocks are quantized.
+We apply this standard even to the NVIDIA baseline~\cite{nvidia2025pretraining} (originally mixed-precision) to evaluate robustness under full quantization.